mncaudill/flickr-machinetag-geo/README.md

 * openplaques
 * noticin.gs

 Check out [the project page][project_page] for the draggable bookmarklet.
-Note: this photo also adds an enplacified:by machine tag, just in case other applications start using non-geo metadata to add geo information (per a suggestion by Aaron).
+Note: this bookmarklet also adds an enplacified:by machine tag, just in case other applications start using non-geo metadata to add geo information (per a suggestion by Aaron).

 A good first page to look at is Flickr's own, Chris Martin: [Foodspotting example][foodspotting_example]